A Systematic Survey of Blockchained Federated Learning: Introduction

-\item \textbf{Malicious clients and false data.} Given the large number of participants in FL, it is impossible to hold the assumption that all clients are honest and will train the local models according to the predefined FL protocols.
-Therefore, there may exist dishonest clients submitting false data about their local training results.
-The performance of the global model can be heavily affected by the contamination of invalid data, and the whole FL system might be attacked by malicious clients via other means, such as training the local models using partial datasets.
+\item \textbf{Malicious clients and invalid submissions.} Given the large number of participants in FL, it might be impractical to assume that all clients are honest and participate in FL according to the predefined protocols.
+There may exist malicious clients submitting invalid data about their local training results, heavily impacting the performance of the global model.
+And the whole FL system might also be undermined by selfish or lazy clients via other means, such as training the local models using partial datasets.

-\item \textbf{The lack of incentives.} In the traditional FL, clients are considered to be contributing their computing powers without receiving any payments, leading to the difficulty of encouraging clients to follow the protocol honestly and provide reliable data.
-More importantly, since FL usually requires multiple devices to work collaboratively, especially for the data-intensive training tasks in need of a large number of participants, the traditional FL framework may fail to attract enough number of clients engaging in the FL training due to the lack of incentives.
+\item \textbf{The lack of incentives.} In the traditional FL, it is usually considered that all clients willingly contribute their computing power and local data.
+Nevertheless, this ideal scenario without any payments to clients can make it difficult to motivate them to honestly follow the protocol regarding complete calculation and reliable data provision.
+More importantly, since FL usually requires multiple devices to work collaboratively, especially for large-scale data-intensive training tasks in need of wide participation, the traditional FL framework may fail to attract enough number of clients engaging in the FL training due to the lack of incentives.

 \end{itemize}